Juturna: Cult

 Holloway has argued that the goddess shown carrying a winged helmet on early Roman coinage is Juturna, but her iconography is largely unknown.
 A later altar relief from the Temple of Castor and Pollux in the Roman Forum may depict her.
 A Roman festival was held in her honor on January 11, when she was given sacrifices and honored by the fontani (the men who maintained the fountains and aqueducts of Rome).

-Honours
+Namesake

 Juturna Lake in Antarctica is named after the deity.